vuejs-translations/guidelines/README_ECOSYSTEM.md

 ## Concepts

 1. **Language**: Every project might have English docs by default.
 And it's welcome to add docs in other languages.
 Usually, they are the translations of the English docs.
-    - _Language List UI_: It's a menu list for all the available languages on the doc site.
+    - **Language List UI**: It's a menu list for all the available languages on the doc site.
 It's helpful for users to switch the docs to their prefered language.
 2. **Checkpoint**: Since the English docs are keep updating.
 It's very important for other language docs to have some "checkpoints".
 A checkpoint is the hash and date of the latest commit when you update the translation.
 It's crucial for long-term maintenance since all the further translation sync-ups are based on their previous checkpoints.
 3. **Translation Status**: It's the checkpoints information for all the languages that we have translated.
-    - _Translation Status UI_: It's a block of UI displaying the Translation Status.
+    - **Translation Status UI**: It's a block of UI displaying the _Translation Status_.
 Usually, it's the date of the latest update for the current language.
 It's helpful for users to know how fresh the current translation is.
 Also, it's an invisible encouragement for users to contribute the translations when they find anything outdated.

 ## High Level Steps